paketo-buildpacks/blog/content/posts/0039-paketo-survey-results.md

 Ubuntu Jammy and Noble remain important and they will continue to be our primary option for users, including our own Ubuntu-based tiny & static base images.
 But the indication we're seeing from users is toward hardened, minimal images with smaller attack surfaces so we're planning to move in that direction.

-We also received some feedback about increasing our options with UBI stacks, and that is another area where the project can grow.
-If you have thoughts about that, please add some feedback here.
+We also received some feedback about increasing our options with [UBI stacks](https://blog.paketo.io/posts/paketo-ubi-builders-move-from-community-to-buildpacks/), and that is another area where the project can grow.
+If you have thoughts about that, please add some feedback to the discussion thread linked below.

 ### Architecture Support